 Performance

-The chart below shows the average performance of EIS investments made in each full tax year from 2019/20 to 2023/24.
+The chart below shows the average performance of EIS investments made in each of the last 10 full tax years (or when the current strategy was adopted, if later).
 The chart is based on the latest valuations provided by the manager, expressed on a £100 invested basis.
 Please note, individual investor portfolios’ performance will deviate from the average.

 Risks – important